 - Set timers for yourself to check in on your children and make sure they are safe and doing an appropriate activity.

 - Create weekly breaks from your child or children to recharge.

 Praising your child for a job well done is always a great way to encourage them to do that good thing again.
-But researchers have found that praise may be even more meaningful for children with ADHD.
+But

 In fact, when you praise a child with ADHD, they’ll improve even more than their neurotypical peers because they’re more motivated by the possibility of receiving a reward.

 This is called positive reinforcement.
 If you’re unsure exactly what that should look like, there are plenty of examples of positive reinforcement to get you started.